truera/trulens/trulens_eval/README.md

 * The OpenAI sentiment feedback function prompts a Chat Completion model to rate the sentiment from 1 to 10, and then scales the response down to 0-1.
 * The HuggingFace sentiment feedback function returns a raw score from 0 to 1.
-* The Cohere sentiment feedback function uses the classification endpoint and a small set of examples stored in feedback_prompts.py to return either a 0 or a 1.
+* The Cohere sentiment feedback function uses the classification endpoint and a small set of examples stored in `feedback_prompts.py` to return either a 0 or a 1.

 ### Model Agreement

-Model agreement uses OpenAI to attempt an honest answer at your prompt with system prompts for correctness, and then evaluates the aggreement of your LLM response to this model on a scale from 1 to 10.
+Model agreement uses OpenAI to attempt an honest answer at your prompt with system prompts for correctness, and then evaluates the agreement of your LLM response to this model on a scale from 1 to 10.
 The agreement with each honest bot is then averaged and scaled from 0 to 1.

 ### Language Match